cafedev-org/cafedev/articles/testing-with-wepack-2-inject-loader-karma-mocha-chai-and-sinon.md

 <!--
-title=Testing with Wepack 2, inject-loader, karma, mocha, chai and sinon author=perry.mitchell description=Testing shouldn't be difficult, and often it takes a completely new project to see that setting up a clean test harness is straightforward and very rewarding. date=2016-12-06 16:37:19
+title=Testing with Webpack 2, inject-loader, karma, mocha, chai and sinon author=perry.mitchell description=Testing shouldn't be difficult, and often it takes a completely new project to see that setting up a clean test harness is straightforward and very rewarding. date=2016-12-06 16:37:19